-Monthly board meetings are usually held at OSD in the Clerc Conference Room, Clatterbuck Central Services Facility, on the 3rd Wednesday of the month from 3:30PM – 5:30PM Meeting time and day are subject to change in order to accommodate board members’ schedules.
-Please check the OSD calendar for any changes each month.
+Monthly Board meetings are usually held at OSD in the NTID Room, Administration/Library Building.
+Meeting time and day are subject to change in order to accommodate Board members’ schedules.
+Please check the OSD calendar and the FOSD Home Page/Events forspecifics each month.
 Board meetings are open to the public.

 Friend of OSD Board of Directors – 2017

 Charlotte Iliff has worked in the field of Deaf Education since 1973.
 She is a graduate of Oregon College of Education (currently Western Oregon University).
 Ms. Iliff earned her bachelors degree in elementary education with minors in social science and mental retardation in 1972.
 She earned a masters degree in Deaf Education in 1973, also at O.C.E.
 Ms. Iliff has taught elementary aged students at the Florida School for the Deaf in St. Augustine, Florida and for the Southern Oregon Regional Program in Medford, Oregon.
 Ms. Iliff joined the staff at the Oregon School for the Deaf in 1988, where she taught both elementary and middle school students.
 Ms. Iliff was the Lead Teacher of the Elementary/Middle School Department from 1992-1997, and the Supervising Teacher of the same department until her retirement in June 2005.
 During her thirty-two years in deaf education, Ms. Iliff has dedicated herself to providing quality educational experiences for deaf and hard of hearing students.